garvitkumbhat619/Virtual-Makeup-Try-on/README.md

 # Virtual Makeup Try-On

-This project is for  IITI-Summer-of-Code 2024 (IITI-SoC'24) in AI/ML division
+This project is for  IITI-Summer-of-Code 2024 (IITI-SoC'24) in AI/ML division and secured🥈Second position.

 ## Overview